Sylva Autokits: Fury

-Launched in 1991 and sold to Fisher Sportscars in 1994, the Fury is now owned by Fury Sportscars who recently purchased the rights from BGH Geartech, based in Kent UK.
+The Sylva Fury was launched in 1991 and had an original, 1960s-inspired design, reminiscent of a number of British sports cars of that period.
+The rights to the design were sold to Fisher Sportscars in 1994; the Fury is currently owned by Fury Sportscars who purchased the rights from BGH Geartech, based in Kent UK.
 The Fury has been successful in competition with cars racing in many championships, including the 750 Motor Club's RGB (Road-Going Bike-Engined Kitcar) and Kitcar series.

 The original model has a tube frame with a rocker arm front suspension, and uses the transmission, rear axle, steering rack, and certain other parts from the Escort Mark II.
 There have since been two versions of rear suspension developed for the Fury: the Live Axle version uses the Ford Escort rear axle, located using two trailing links in conjunction with a Panhard rod.
 Coil over shock absorbers are used to give ride comfort combined with handling and grip.
 The Independent Rear Suspension version uses the Ford Sierra rear hub assembly in conjunction with purpose built hub carriers forming the uprights between upper and lower wishbones.
 Once again, coil over shock absorbers are used.
 The original model with an Crossflow engine weighed in at 1270 lb and was 128 in long, 54 in wide.
 The wheelbase is 86 in.

 Many different engines can be fitted to the Fury, including all manner of car engines from the Ford Crossflow to Rover V8 and Cosworth Turbo.
+Customers in the United States favored Fiat's Twin Cam engine or the Toyota 4A-GE, as these were already federalized for emissions.
 Motorbike engines have also been fitted and are popular for track cars due to the low weight, high power, and built-in sequential gearbox.